-Quinn stormed off, her wailing audible at some distance until the silt strider repeated its lonely call.
+Quinn stormed off with her face buried in her hands, her wailing audible at some distance until the silt strider repeated its lonely call.
 The Dunmer girls who'd been walking with her simply shrugged and walked away.

 She hurried toward the river market.
-Her supposed friend was still there, her hands tightly gripping the fabric of her coat.
+Her supposed friend was still there, tightly gripping the fabric of her thin red coat.

 "What was that all about?"
 Daria demanded.
 "Normally I'm thrilled when someone takes Quinn down a peg, but what did she do to you?"